 The Engines and Energy Conversion Lab (EECL) at Colorado State University has a stated mission to “create innovative energy solutions”.
-Two areas where this research focuses on efficiency has been SmartGrid technology and engine efficiency, primarily in advanced ignition systems and after-treatment systems.
-EECL has a staff of 22 and is funded through numerous corporate sponsors.
+Two areas where this research focuses on efficiency include SmartGrid technology and engine efficiency, primarily in advanced ignition systems and after-treatment systems.
+EECL is funded through numerous corporate sponsors.

 The Institute for the Built Environment (IBE) at Colorado State University engages faculty and industry partners in healthy and sustainable building issues including energy efficient construction, integration of clean energy technologies and sustainable built environments.

-The Renewable and Sustainable Energy Institute (RASEI) at the University of Colorado at Boulder is a joint institute with the National Renewable Energy Laboratory to research and develop ways to produce energy at a lower cost, with higher efficiency, and with reduced emissions.
-RASEI has 16 staff and 30 fellows.
+The Renewable and Sustainable Energy Institute (RASEI) at the University of Colorado at Boulder is a joint institute with the National Renewable Energy Laboratory with a mission to research and develop ways to produce energy at a lower cost, with higher efficiency, and with reduced emissions.

-The Research in Delivery, Usage, and Control of Energy (ReDUCE) research group at the Colorado School of Mines includes energy efficiency projects such as the Cyber-Enabled Efficiency Energy Management of Structure (CEEMS), sponsored by the National Science Foundation, which concerns the sensing and control of energy ﬂow in buildings, as enabled by cyber infrastructure.
+The Research in Delivery, Usage, and Control of Energy (ReDUCE) research group at the Colorado School of Mines includes energy efficiency projects such as the Cyber-Enabled Efficiency Energy Management of Structure (CEEMS), sponsored by the National Science Foundation, which conducts research onthe sensing and control of energy ﬂow in buildings, as enabled by cyber infrastructure.

 ↑ Top of Page